EmanWiens/hackmaster/README.md

+# HackMaster2.0

+The new start of the HackMaster game.

-# HackMaster20
+# Andriod studio

-The fisrt description for what the project will be.
+Build once, if build doesn't work go to build->clean build.
+Then hit play.